BaseSecrete/active_hashcash/README.md

 ## Limitations

 The JavaScript implementation is 10 to 20 times slower than the official C version.
-It needs some work and knowledges to be optimised.
+I first used the SubtleCrypto API but it is surprisingly slower than a custom SHA1 implementation.
+Maybe I did in an unefficient way 2df3ba5?
+Another idea would be to compile the work algortihm in wasm.

 Unfortunately, I'm not a JavaScript expert.
-Maybe you have good JS skills to optimize it ?
+Maybe you have good JS skills to optimize it?
+Any help would be appreciate to better fights bots and brute for attacks!

 ## Installation